Airtable PDF Export & Automation: 5 Methods (2026 Guide)

 - An Airtable account with at least one base set up

-- For automated methods: A third-party tool account (Typeflow, Zapier, etc.)
+- For automated methods: A third-party tool account (TypeFlow, Zapier, etc.)

 - For template methods: A Google account or document template